mbuesch/letmein/doc/CONFIGURATION.md

 ### `chain-input`

-This is the name of the nftables chain that letmein should control.
+This is the name of the nftables input chain that letmein should control.

 In the example configuration the table is `chain-input=LETMEIN-INPUT`.